polio/elqas/index.md

 * **Easier implementation**. eLQAS walks surveyor through questions, automates analysis calculations, and reduces paper work and training.

-* **Multiple languages**. eLQAS comes translated in English and French, but can be translated to multiple languages by editing the form in Excel.
+* **Multiple languages**. eLQAS comes translated in English, Spanish, and French, with Pashto and Dari translations coming shortly.
+You can also translate the form yourself by editing it in Excel.

 ### Open Data Kit